sfc-gh-wilin/de-locid-na/docs/20260505_NativeApp_Consumer_Steps.md

 ### 0.3 Verify listing is visible

-In Snowsight on the consumer account, navigate to **Data Products → Apps** and confirm "LocID for Snowflake" appears in the available apps list.
+In Snowsight on the consumer account, navigate to **Catalog → Apps** and confirm "LocID for Snowflake" appears in the available apps list.

-> **Troubleshooting — App not visible in consumer Snowsight "Data Products → Apps":**
+> **Troubleshooting — App not visible in consumer Snowsight "Catalog → Apps":**
 >
 > The release directive is confirmed deployed (status `DEPLOYED`, targeting `SFPSCOGS.WLIN_AWS_W2`):
 > ```